seanbreckenridge/currently_listening/README.md

 This must be run on your computer which the `discord` application active to connect with RPC, e.g.:

 `currently_listening_py discord-presence --server-url wss://sean.fish/currently_listening/ws`

+To comply with the discord API rate limit, this only updates every ~20 seconds, so you may notice some lag if you're constantly skipping songs with `mpv`

 ![demo discord image](https://github.com/seanbreckenridge/currently_listening/blob/main/.github/discord.png?raw=true)